In a Nutshell:

 Navigating and Traversing

-Note that the equation changes in subtle ways when traversing up or down a hill.
+Note that the equation subtly changes when traversing up or down a hill.

 When going uphill, your front Sherpa, outfitted in his/her harness, provides the bulk of the pulling power, ensures proper traction at every step, and scouts the path forward.
-Depending on the slope, the rear guides can provide additional power by pushing in concert with the lead.
+The rear guides can provide additional power by pushing with the lead depending on the slope.

 Going downhill, the rear guides have a more pivotal role to play, activating the brakes as needed to control the descent so as not to run over the Sherpa on point.

-In summary then: The machine is incredibly simple to use, but to use well, you’ll need to spend some time practicing as a team on gentle up/down slopes until you get the hang of it.
-It’s fun though, and the adventure will help bring your family even closer together.
+In summary, the machine is incredibly simple to use, but to use it well, you’ll need to spend some time practicing as a team on gentle up/down slopes until you get the hang of it.
+It’s fun, though, and the adventure will help bring your family even closer together.

 Pros & Cons of the Joelette All Terrain Chair

-In many ways, people who opt to buy a Joelette don’t select it as much as the wheelchair chooses them.
-The various design decisions made in the creation of the product all but guarantee this outcome.
+In many ways, people who opt to buy Joelette wheelchairs don’t select them as much as the wheelchair chooses them.
+The various design decisions made in creating the product all but guarantee this outcome.
 Consider these:

-Relatively few people will decide to buy or not this model based on its feature set unless they’re comparing one “Sherpa-Style” wheelchair over another.
-Overwhelmingly, the considerations mentioned above will be the deciding factors in play here.
+Few people will decide to buy or not buy this model based on its feature set unless they’re comparing one “Sherpa-style” wheelchair over another.
+Overwhelmingly, the above considerations will be the deciding factors in play here.

 Joelette Wheelchair Review Conclusion